1sLand99/LibcoreSyscall/README.md

-# Libcore-Syscall
+# Libcore-Syscall / Libcore-ElfLoader

-Libcore-Syscall is a Java library for Android that allows you to make any Linux system calls directly from Java code.
+Libcore-Syscall is a Java library for Android that allows you to make any Linux system calls or load any ELF shared objects directly from Java code.

 ## Features

 - Support Android 5.0 - 15
 - Support any system calls (as long as they are permitted by the seccomp filter)
+- Support loading any ELF shared objects (lib*.so) directly from memory
 - Implemented in 100% pure Java 1.8
 - No shared libraries (lib*.so) are shipped with the library
 - No `System.loadLibrary` or `System.load` is used
+- No temporary files are created on the disk (does not require a writable path/mount point)
 - Small, no dependencies

 ## Usage